kaliop-uk/ezmigrationbundle/README.md

 - creation, update and deletion of Roles
 - creation, update and deletion of Sections
 - creation and deletion of Tags (from the Netgen Tags Bundle)
+- creation and deletion of URL aliases and wildcards
 - creation, update and deletion of Users
 - creation, update and deletion of UserGroups
 - purging and recovering Contents from the Trash